DanielWidmayer/WebEngineering/README.md

 npm install --no-audit
 npm start
 '''
+---
 ## About the Project
 This project is a one page project that includes the use of bootstrap, Query, sass, gulp and of course the Basic HTML5, CSS3 & JS.
-With Chart.js stock data are being displayed and with watson-ibm Wikipedia data will be transformed into speech (tts).
+With [Chart.js](https://www.chartjs.org/) stock data are being displayed and with watson-ibm[watson-ibm](https://www.ibm.com/watson) Wikipedia data will be transformed into speech (tts).